 - Use relevant theory in pursuing creative university level scholarship.

 - An understanding of the structure and organization required for university level art instruction.

-The Integrated Visual Arts program requires a 60-credit minimum.
+The Integrated Visual Arts program requires a minimum of 60 credits.

 The deadline for graduate application to the IVA program for spring admission is November 1 and applications for fall are due January 15, to ensure consideration for a graduate assistantship.
 Applications received after this date will be considered for program admission, but applicants may have fewer assistantship options.